 Hearses: Frequently Asked Questions

-What is the meaning of a black hearse?
+What do the flags mean on a hearse?